 Germany deposited the instrument of acceptance ( ) on 9 February 2021 (see press release).

-The ratification procedure is in progress in the three other CDNI States (Belgium, France, Switzerland).
+The ratification procedure is in progress in the two other CDNI States (France and Switzerland).

 Degassing stations for gaseous residues are already operational.
 The Secretariat of the CDNI regularly updates an inventory of available stations, and publishes the list of stations open to the public (as at June 2021).
 The stations can also be geo-located on the CDNI’s map of reception stations.